by Kami Semick

 - Aim for 90% informative or educational, and 10% promotion content.
-The goal is to build trust and stay top of mind, and you can do that through educational or informative articles.
-Provide “Behind the scenes” view into your operations, talk about the varieties you’ve chosen, why you grow what you grow, challenges your experiencing.
+The goal is to build trust and stay top of mind.
+You can do that through educational or informative articles.
+Give a “behind the scenes” view into your operations, talk about the varieties you’ve chosen, how you grow what you grow, and challenges your experiencing.
 Consider educational content such as what do certain certifications mean (Tilth, USDA Organic), or various practices, such as no till or bio-dynamic farming.

 - Have a call to action – what do you want the reader to do?
 Your first e-mail might be informative about why CSA’s are important to local farmers.
 Your call to action would then be to sign up for a CSA.
 Learn how to embed your shopping page within an e-mail campaign.

 - One technique in developing content is to write a blog.
 In your e-mail newsletter, embed the first paragraph of the blog.
 Link the e-newsletter to the blog on your website.
 Readers can then read the full blog, browse other pages, and possibly make a purchase.

 - Content should be directed toward your target audience.
 If you sell through multiple channels, you may have a different e-newsletter for your direct to consumer audience versus your wholesale audience.
 E-newsletters to wholesale buyers, such as chefs, are likely to be more product oriented in the form of a fresh sheet.